360-221-1405 SWSF@whidbey.com

 After graduating from SWHS in 2005, Gabby moved away to attend college.
 She received a BS in Nutrition and Dietetics from Bastyr University.
 Her love for food and wellness took her to Whole Foods Market where she has worked for the past 13 years.
 Her experience includes store operations, learning and development, and learning technology.
 She is passionate about leveraging technology to enable learning, connection and efficiency.

-She returned to Whidbey in 2020 and now Iives here with her husband, Seth, and their two sons.
-In her free time (which is scarce with a 2-year old), you will find her doing what grounds her most: knitting, cooking, ceramics, mosaics, anything she can do with her hands!
+She returned to Whidbey in 2020 and now Iives here with her husband, Seth, their two sons and daughter.
+In her free time, you will find her doing what grounds her most: knitting, cooking, ceramics, mosaics, anything she can do with her hands!

 Derek Hoshiko